 At the start of the fiscal year you receive a provisional assessment from the Dutch Tax and Customs Administration.
 The amount of this assessment is calculated based on data provided in previous years.
 Check the provisional assessment.
 Do you expect a fall or rise in taxable profit, different from what is stated in the assessment?
 You can request an adaptation of your provisional assessment (wijziging van uw voorlopige aanslag, in Dutch).
 You can also request an adaptation if you disagree with the assessment.
 You cannot file an objection to the provisional assessment, only to the final assessment.

 File your corporation income tax return

-You have to file your return even if you haven’t received a provisional assessment.
-If you don’t file your return in time, the Tax and Customs Administration may impose an administrative fine.
+Is your fiscal year the same as the calendar year?
+Then you have to file your return before 1 June of each year.
+There are different rules for broken and shortened fiscal years (in Dutch).
+You have to file your return even if you have not received a provisional assessment.
+If you do not file your return in time, the Tax and Customs Administration may impose an administrative fine.

 You can file your tax return in one of three ways:

-- By submitting it online through the Tax and Customs Administration website (Inloggen voor Ondernemers, in Dutch).
-You will receive the required logon data once you have registered with the Netherlands Chamber of Commerce, if your business is established in the Netherlands.
+- By submitting it online through the Tax and Customs Administration website (Mijn Belastingdienst Zakelijk, in Dutch).
+You will receive the required logon data once you have registered with the Netherlands Chamber of Commerce KVK, if your business is established in the Netherlands.

 - Using software applications from commercial companies.
 For this option Standard Business Reporting (SBR) is the only way.